Interests

 Math Academy

-Since 2019, I've developed all the quantitative software behind mathacademy.com.
+Since 2019, I've developed all the quantitative software behind mathacademy.com, an online math learning platform that is hyper-efficient, individualized, adaptive, and fully automated.
 I've solved every problem that we have faced while constructing an educational knowledge graph for all of 4th grade through university-level mathematics and building a fully automated, fully adaptive learning system around it.

 In a nutshell:

-• The system emulates the decisions of an expert tutor with regard to what tasks a student should work on at any given point in time (what should the student learn next, what do they need to review).
-There's a knowledge graph that encodes structural relationships between thousands of math topics (e.g. prerequisite relationships).
-And then there's an algorithmic reasoning system that looks at a student's answers, overlays them on the knowledge graph, figures out what the student knows (and how well they know it), and decides what learning tasks are going to move the needle most given their personal knowledge profile.
-The decision-making leverages numerous cognitive learning strategies including mastery learning, spaced repetition, interleaving, minimizing associative interference.
+- There's a knowledge graph that encodes structural relationships between thousands of math topics (e.g. prerequisite relationships).
+And then there's an algorithmic reasoning system that looks at a student's answers, overlays them on the knowledge graph, figures out what the student knows (and how well they know it), and decides what tasks are going to move the needle most given the student's personal knowledge profile.
+The decision-making leverages numerous cognitive learning strategies including mastery learning, spaced repetition, interleaving, and minimizing associative interference.

-• The system determines a student's knowledge profile through an adaptive diagnostic diagnostic test and then serves them optimal learning tasks based on that knowledge profile.
-Each student has a personalized knowledge profile and spaced repetition schedule, both of which continually adapt to their performance on each topic with every answer they submit.
+- The system determines a student's knowledge profile through an adaptive diagnostic test and then serves optimal learning tasks based on that knowledge profile.
+Each student has a personalized knowledge profile and spaced repetition schedule, both of which are continually updated with every question the student answers.
 When choosing what topics a student should review or learn next, we're always trying to implicitly "knock out" as many due reviews as possible to maximize learning efficiency.
 (For instance, if a student is due for a review on one-step $ax=b$ equations, we can implicitly "knock out" that review by having them learn or review two-step $ax+b=c$ equations instead.)

 From a quantitative standpoint, the spaced repetition model was one of the most challenging (but equally fun) parts to build.

-• To account for these details I had to develop a novel theory of spaced repetition.
+- To account for these details I had to formalize a novel theory of maximum-efficiency spaced repetition in hierarchical knowledge structures.
 It's called Fractional Implicit Repetition (FIRe).
 I also developed many optimizations on top of FIRe: the overall spaced repetition model not only accounts for implicit "trickle-down" repetitions, but also minimizes the number of reviews by choosing reviews whose implicit repetitions "knock out" other due reviews (like dominos), and calibrates the speed of the spaced repetition process to each individual student on each individual topic (student ability and topic difficulty are competing factors).

 In addition to the above, I also developed the following:

-• the analytics tools that allow us to improve our content, without learning standards, to the point that students pass lessons over 98% of the time without remedial intervention
+- Our analytics tools.
+They allow us to improve our content, without learning standards, to the point that students pass lessons over 99% of the time without remedial intervention.

-• the knowledge graph tools that allow us to carry out content revisions quickly and safely in the production database, without requiring a separate staging server
+- Our knowledge graph management tools.
+They allow us to carry out content revisions quickly and safely in the production database, without requiring a separate staging server.

-• the system-wide validations that run continuously to immediately alert us of any issues relating to the knowledge graph or the decisions of our adaptive learning algorithms
+- Our system-wide validations.
+They run continuously to immediately alert us of any issues relating to the knowledge graph or the decisions of our adaptive learning algorithms.

 I also wrote hundreds of our initial lessons, and while I'm less involved on the content side nowadays, I still encode lots of domain-expert knowledge into our knowledge graph and do a final review on every single lesson that we release.